mjbradvica/personal-website-articles/2022/avoid-component-events-in-vue.md

 </script>
 ```

-There is no need to do this if you can accomplish the same thing in your properties definition file.
+There is no need to do this if you can accomplish the same thing in your properties' definition file.

 ### Emits require strings